 Kotor in October: Why Autumn Is the Bay's Best-Kept Secret

-I first visited Kotor in August.
-I stood in the old town on a day when four cruise ships had docked.
-There were more people on the square than could physically fit — a stream of bodies flowing between a medieval church and a gelato stand, nobody stopping, nobody seeing anything except the back of the person in front of them.
+Picture Kotor's old town in August, on a day when four cruise ships have docked at once.
+There are more people on the square than can physically fit — a stream of bodies flowing between a medieval church and a gelato stand, nobody stopping, nobody seeing anything except the back of the person in front of them.

 Why October Changes Everything

 : 18-22°C during the day, dropping to 12-14°C at night.
-The brutal 35°C+ summer heat that makes the fortress climb feel like a punishment is gone.
+The brutal 35°C+ summer heat that turns the fortress climb into a punishment is gone.
 October is hiking weather — perfect for the 1,350 steps to San Giovanni or the Ladder of Cattaro's 25 switchbacks.

 Temperature